 PKF Hospitality Research is predicting our sector is on track to set a new record by posting the longest double-digit growth streak since it started tracking the industry in 1937.

-According to PKF-HR’s recently released 2015 edition of its annual Trends in the Hotel Industry report, U.S. hotels posted a 12.3 percent increase in net operating income last year, marking the fourth consecutive year of profit growth over 10 percent.
+According to PKF-HR’s recently released 2015 edition of its annual hotel industry trends report, U.S. hotels posted a 12.3 percent increase in net operating income last year, marking the fourth consecutive year of profit growth over 10 percent.

 And PKF-HR is projecting that double-digit growth will continue for at least two more years, with estimates of a 13.4 percent increase in 2015 and 12.2 percent growth in 2016.